nextauthjs/next-auth/packages/adapter-xata/README.md

 This is the Xata Adapter for [`next-auth`](https://next-auth.js.org).
 This package can only be used in conjunction with the primary `next-auth` package.
 It is not a standalone package.

 You can find the expected schema Xata expects to work with this adapter below.
-If you'd like to set up a database on Xata to work with next-auth, you can restore this file to your database with `xata schema restore [./path/to/schema.json]`.
+If you'd like to set up a database on Xata to work with next-auth, you can create a new database, andd then run `xata init --schema [./path/to/schema.json]`.
 More in the [docs](https://docs.xata.io/cli/getting-started).

 ### Xata Schema